Christian Walker Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins rank 18th in baseball in home runs given up (16 total, 1.2 per game).
+- Marlins pitchers combine to rank 15th in baseball in home runs given up (16 total, 1.1 per game).

-- Rogers (0-2) gets the start for the Marlins, his third of the season.
+- The Marlins are sending Garrett (0-0) to the mound to make his second start of the season.

-- The lefty last appeared on Saturday against the New York Mets, when he went 4 2/3 innings, allowing three earned runs while giving up four hits.
+- The lefty last appeared on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing two earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.